oatear/cider/README.md

 ![screen-3]

 ## 4. Export (Work in progress feature)
-Export the cards as individual images, or as card sheets ready to print.
+Export the cards as individual images (PNG), or as card sheets ready to print (PDF).
+Adjust the paper size, paper margins, and spacing between cards.

-Adjust the paper size and spacing between cards.
-Choose the export format (PDF, PNG).
+![screen-4]

 ## Creative Ownership
 Anything you create using CIDEr is your own intellectual property.